MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/tdskql.md

 ## Executing KQL query

-Similarly to SQL server `sp_executesql`, Kusto introduced stored procedure `sp_execute_kql` for executing [KQL](../../query/index.md) queries, including parameterized queries.
+Kusto introduced the stored procedure `sp_execute_kql` for executing [KQL](../../query/index.md) queries (including parameterized queries).
+This is similarly to SQL server `sp_executesql`.

-The 1st parameter of `sp_execute_kql` is the KQL query.
+The first parameter of `sp_execute_kql` is the KQL query.
 Additional parameters can be introduced and they will act like [query parameters](../../query/queryparametersstatement.md).

 For example: